Mardi Gras Tablescape

 Hey, remember that old Zatarain’s commercial where the lady shouts “Throw me some beads mister?”
 Well that was my soul inspiration for this Fat Tuesday, Mardi Gras table.

 My father was always a fan of the Big Easy.
 He loved the dixieland jazz music and the fantastic cajan food.
 My mother was a a fan of Justin Wilson, known for saying things like “I Gua- Ron- Tee” and “How Y’all Are?”
 We must have watched him every weekend on PBS.
 This is where she learned to make several of his famous dishes which in turn appeased my father’s love of cajan food.

 Ok, quick history lesson on Mardi Gras in New Orleans.
 It was originally established in 1718 by Bienville.
 In the early 1740s, Louisiana’s governor, the Marquis de Vaudreuil, established many elegant society balls.
 These became the model for the New Orleans Mardi Gras balls of today.
 The first Mardi Gras parade was held in New Orleans on February 24, 1857 by the Krewe of Comus.
 In 1875, Governor Warmoth signed the “Mardi Gras Act,” which made Fat Tuesday a legal holiday in Louisiana and it still is to this day.

 These are some of the prettiest venetian masks I have seen this season.
-I decided to dress up a few for the ladies, by adding some fun peacock feathers for a true Venetian feel.
-Also, I found that the color of the peacock feathers really complimented this table.
+I decided to dress up a few for the ladies, by adding some fun peacock feathers for a more authentic Venetian feel.
+Also, I found that the color of the peacock feathers really complimented this table as well.

-By fan folding these regal purple napkins, I created a peacock shaped napkin.
+I decided to fan fold these regal purple napkins, which this created a peacock shaped napkin.
 The napkins are adorned with these unique, standing peacocks to finish off the look.
 I would also like to add that the peacocks, can also hold a place card perfectly, if you are hosting a more formal dinner party.
-My advice would be to use the formal initials of your guest to add an additional touch of class.
+My advice would be to use a monogram of your guest to add an additional touch of class.

 Mardi Gras Feast of Kings